laravel/docs/upgrade.md

 #### Seeding

-When runnning database seeders, all Eloquent models will now be unguarded by default.
+When runnning database seeds, all Eloquent models are now unguarded by default.
 Previously a call to `Model::unguard()` was required.
-You can call `Model::reguard()` where this behaviour isn't desired.
+You can call `Model::reguard()` at the top of your `DatabaseSeeder` class if you would like models to be guarded during seeding.

 ### Eloquent